 Also, I recommend doing a few open submissions while you wait.
 You may not get paid for them, but it is an excellent way to get your foot in the door and build up your resume while you wait.
 You can actually write for us!

-But working from home is a great way to have the flexibility you might need with homesteading while also making an income.
+Working from home is a great way to have the flexibility you might need with homesteading while also making an income.

 6. Sell Your Goods